 What Is Ovulation?

 Ovulation refers to the process in which the ovary releases a mature egg.
-Most women ovulate over six days.
-During these six days, the egg can be fertilized between 12 and 24 hours after its release.
+Most women ovulate about halfway through their menstrual cycle.
+The egg can be fertilized between 12 and 24 hours after its release.

 You can tell if you will be ovulating soon by looking for various signs.
 They include (2):